carlosp420/nymphalidae_diversification/MS.md

-to test whether the overall diversification pattern of Nymphalidae is congruent with events of sudden diversification bursts due to hostplant shift ["radiate-and-escape" hypothesis, e.g. @fordyce2010], climatic events and shifts to closely related hostplants ["diffuse cospeciation hypothesis", e.g.
+to test whether the overall diversification pattern of Nymphalidae is congruent with events of sudden diversification bursts due to hostplant shift ["radiate-and-escape" hypothesis, e.g. @fordyce2010], climatic events and shifts to closely related hostplants ["diffuse cospeciation hypothesis" e.g.
 @mcleish2007; @voje2009] or resource-abundance dynamics hypothesis
 [e.g. @pena2008].
 If patterns of diversification bursts are identified, it is necessary to test whether this is caused by a shift onto